anan0110692/Image_classifier-/README.md

 # Image_classifier-using ALEXNET CNN
 This code is able to implement an image classifier using the concept of the transfer learning.In transfer learning we extract and transfer a number of layers form a pre-trained convolutional neural network called AlexNet-which has been trained on enormous amount of data.
-Then, we combine these transferred layers with new classifier ,that is related to user problem.
+Then, we combine these transferred layers with new classifier ,that is related to the user training data set.
 ## Requierments:
 1. MATLAB (2017 or newer).
 2. Deep learning toolbox.